centroid457/funcs_aux/README.md

 ## Features
 1. RESULTS:
-	- ResultSucceedSimple - resolved ambiguity with None-result for any method result!
+	- ResultValue - resolved ambiguity with None-result for any method result!
-	- ResultFull
+	- ResultFunc
 2. ITERABLES:
 	- work with any iterable data by path/...
 3. STRINGS: